decred/dcrdex/docs/wiki/Simnet-Testing.md

 ```

 For rapid setup, there is a script at `[repo root]/client/cmd/dexcctl/simnet-setup.sh` that has a reasonable default.
 You may also use this script as a template.

+### Acquire DCR and BTC Simnet Funds

+You can generate a deposit address for your wallet through the wallets view in the
+client app.

+Take the generated address to it's respective harness terminal and send funds to it using:

+`./alpha sendtoaddress {address} {amount}`

+Note: If you're using an `SPV` wallet, run `./mine-alpha 1` after sending or the SPV wallets won't see it.